Silverman-Lab/mutt/README.md

 )
 ```

-Or if you want to manually install, you can clone the repo using git clone and the .git link and then moving into the totallia directory as your working directory in R:
+Or if you want to manually install, you can clone the repo using git clone and the .git link from command line/ terminal:
 ```bash
 # HTTPS (you’ll be prompted for a username and your PAT as password)
 git clone https://github.com/Silverman-Lab/totallia.git